Communist Party of Australia: Rise during World War II and the Labor United Front

 Women members of the Communist Party leading the May Day march in Brisbane, 1944.

 Following the invasion of the Soviet Union, the CPA shifted towards a collaborative United front approach to the Labor Party to fully support the Australian war effort against fascism.
 Party members held discussions with senior Labor ministers following the Curtin government entering office in 1941, pledging to provide full support to mobilise resources for the war effort.
 The CPA supported calls for conscription, increased working hours, condemned strike action in war industries, and minimised criticism of John Curtin and his government.
 By 1942, the Curtin government legalised the CPA, exempted communist trade union and party officials from conscription, and provided the party's newspaper Tribune with a 'generous newsprint allocation' under wartime paper rationing.

 During the united front period, the CPA's membership rose to 20,000, it won control of a number of important trade unions, and a Communist candidate, Fred Paterson, was elected to the Queensland parliament.
 The Communist Party achieved a majority of seats in the New South Wales' Kearsley Shire from 1944 to 1947.
 The Shire was committed to municipal socialism, advocating nationalisation of electricity and the expansion of the social wage, and was unique for its commitment to activism around federal and international affairs.
+The council notably rejected visits from the Governor of New South Wales, and criticised Britain for not supporting the Greek People's Liberation Army.
 But the party remained marginal to the Australian political mainstream.
 The Australian Labor Party remained the dominant party of the Australian left.